IETF-Hackathon/mDNSResponder/README.md

 There are four steps to building and operating a DNS-SD Discovery Proxy on your network:

-1. Building the Discovery Proxy code or installing a prebuilt package.
+1. Installing a prebuilt package, or building the Discovery Proxy code for yourself.

 2. Picking a DNS subdomain name for your advertised services.

 3. Configuring and running the Discovery Proxy.

-4. Configuring clients with your chosen DNS subdomain name for wide-area discovery.
+4. Configuring clients with your chosen DNS subdomain name for wide-area discovery (either manually on the client device itself, or automatically via appropriate network configuration).

 ## Option (i) Installing the Prebuilt Package for OpenWrt